Hick’s Law: Reducing Choices For Interface Design

 Anton Nikolov

-Minimizing may at first not seem as helpful to some people.
+Minimizing may not seem as helpful to some people at first.
 It’s tempting to offer customers a range of options to satisfy them.
 You want users to feel they have options.

 Minimizing choices to the essentials can help in the long run.
 Better product performance will happen.
-Better user experience will occur as a result.
-Users will have less stress trying to navigate or deciding what options to choose.
+A better user experience will result.
+Users will have less stress navigating or deciding what options to choose.

 The top benefits of minimizing choices are: